 Complete Course 2007: This is the first version of The Complete Basic Course recorded for DVD.
 Both ’88 and ’92 are on DVD but were created before we used the technology.
 It’s divided into six Stages and is available on six DVDs or six downloads.
 Each level includes a guitar tab booklet.
 Read More

-Speed and Accuracy: This 30-day program for precision covers drills and exercises for developing alternate picking speed and coordination.
-Doug Marks created this program to improve his own technique and found it so effective that he made it available to our students.
+Speed and Accuracy for Lead Guitar (Original Version) : An abbreviated version of this course is in The Complete Guitar Course.
+This 30-day program for precision covers drills and exercises for developing alternate picking speed and coordination.
+Doug Marks created this program to improve his own technique and found it so effective that he made it available to his students.
 Read More

 Classic Guitar Licks: The building blocks of lead guitar.
 This includes everything needed to create amazing sounding leads.
 Use it to construct your own original lead compositions or improvise “on the fly” using these techniques.
 Read More